 There are approximately half a million surface-feeding earthworms in any given acre of soil.
 Nature’s backhoe.
 Epigeic worms weave the autumn detritus, mote by mote, into the earth.
 Meanwhile, burrowing anecic worms force air into soil like billows.
-Through a simple design, earthworms thread nutrients, water, and air into life-fabricating soil.
+Through simple design, earthworms thread nutrients, water, and air into life-fabricating soil.
 Although, it takes years and years (and years).

-About these marvelous critters, Darwin suggested few animals have played such an important part in history of the world, as have these “lowly organized creatures.”1
+Charles Darwin suggested few animals have played such an important part in history of the world, as have these “lowly organized creatures.”1

 What, exactly, does he mean by lowly?
 A pun on the fact that they are beneath our feet?
 (Herein, I shall substitute “small,” less pejoration).
 It is important we define the terms, otherwise anything could be lowly, small.

 By “small,” I mean—likely as did Darwin—not grandiose.
 Simply constructed, small is something mostly inconsequential to its environs, yet, in the right conditions, demonstrates surprising greatness.
 And by “greatness,” I mean presence.
 (What is presence?)

 Imagine a small, circular clay disc.
 Handmade, the size of a penny.
 Small and simple.
 Perhaps precious to its owner but invisible otherwise.

 And yet, in the hands of a professional, like British ceramic artist.
 Fenella Elms, this small disc can be turned, angled, tilted, even nestled between other discs, and suddenly, we have movement, depth, even a narrative.
 2

 Was there a wind?
 Did they stir?
 Who placed them so?
 Suddenly, this small disc is a subtle but demonstrative meditation on nature’s energy and currents.

 Or behold these small, smooth flanks of pink shell.
 Like rosy nail beds.